WTRC (AM): Oldies and talk

-Standards and Soft Adult Contemporary
+Standards and soft adult contemporary

-On February 17, 2017, WTRC fully ended its WTRC-FM simulcast, and changed its format to adult standards, branded as "Frank 1340", honoring popular 1940s, '50s and '60s singer Frank Sinatra.
+On February 17, 2017, WTRC fully ended its WTRC-FM simulcast, and changed its format to adult standards, branded as "Frank 1340", honoring popular 1940s, 1950s and 1960s singer Frank Sinatra.
 WTRC-FM continued its talk programming.

-In 2020, WTRC rebranded as "The Hart of Elkhart".
-The word "heart" was intentionally misspelled, to match the city's name, elkHART.
-It dropped its reference to Sinatra, who now only had a few songs on the playlist.
-The station refocused its era to the 1960s, '70s and '80s, playing mostly Soft Oldies.
+In 2020, WTRC rebranded as "The Hart" and revived the "Heartbeat of Elkhart" slogan.
+The word "heart" was intentionally misspelled to match the city's name, Elkhart.
+The station refocused its era to the 1960s, 1970s and 1980s, playing mostly soft oldies; the new branding dropped the reference to Sinatra, who now only had a few songs on the playlist.

+MNC Nation

+On April 3, 2023, WTRC changed its format from soft oldies to news/talk, branded as "MNC Nation".
+The station simulcasts local drive time programming, The O'Reilly Update, Ground Zero with Clyde Lewis, and Coast to Coast AM with WTRC-FM; the two stations otherwise have separate lineups of syndicated programming.

 Translator

 In December 2018, WTRC began simulcasting on FM translator station W270DK 101.9 MHz.